infobiotech/php-json-cache/README.md

 **infobiotech/php-json-cache** implements [PSR-16](http://www.php-fig.org/psr/psr-16/) and thus provides a standardized API for storing and retrieving data.

-Here is a simple use case
+Here is a simple use case:

 ```php
 <?php